 The governing board has overall responsibility for all staff appointments in its school.
-With the exception of the appointment of headteachers and deputy headteachers (and assistant headteachers), it may delegate this responsibility to the headteacher, an individual governor, or a group of governors with or without the headteacher.
+Except for the appointment of headteachers and deputy headteachers (and assistant headteachers), it may delegate this responsibility to the headteacher, an individual governor, or a group of governors with or without the headteacher.

-The governing board (or headteacher where the responsibility for appointments outside the leadership group has been delegated by the governing board) should determine through their formal processes who will be involved in the selection process and what delegation arrangements shall apply in respect of the various categories of post.
-Governing boards should ensure that the selection panel that is convened is proportionate to the post on offer.
+The governing board (or headteacher where the responsibility for appointmentsoutside the leadership group has been delegated by the governing board) should determine through their formal processes who will be involved in the selection process and what delegation arrangements shall apply in respect of the various categories of post. governing boards should ensure that the selection panel that is convened is proportionate to the post on offer.
 It is recommended that all selection panels contain at least two members and that the panel remains consistent throughout the selection process.

-The governing board of a voluntary aided church school should refer to any guidance issued by the relevant church authority concerning the delegation of responsibility for staff appointments.
+The governing board of a voluntary aided church school should refer to any guidanceissued by the relevant church authority concerning the delegation of responsibility forstaff appointments.